Skip to content

 spherical_analysis_name(x: float, y: float, z: float, radius: float, coordinate_space: str) -> str

-Return folder name for a spherical analysis.
+Build a canonical folder name for a spherical ROI analysis.

 Source code in tit/paths.py